sevenautumns/niketsu/book/src/usage.md

 Click the "+"-Button to add a directory.
 Multiple directories may be added or (in hindsight) deleted by clicking on the "-"-button.

-Directories and all their subdirectories are searched and all video files are appended to a local database.
+Directories and all their subdirectories are searched, and all video files are appended to a local database.

 Once a connection to a server is established, the files from the directories may be added to the client to be watched together with other users.